Have you had an issue with a public official?

 Our contact form is at the directly below of this page.
 Please send us your issue by submitting.
-Public awareness is the most powerful tool to ensure local officials obey the law.
+Public awareness is the most powerful tool to ensure local officials obey the law., this includes corruption or another issue that may effect we the people.
+If you wish to mail your concerns and you have a story to tell, you can reduce your story to writing and sign it with.
 Below our form is the contact information for various government agencies tasked with the requirement of holding public officials accountable for their conduct.
 You can also contact us at firstname.lastname@example.org

 To ensure public protection in New York State, the New York State Education Department’s Office of the Professions (OP) investigates and prosecutes professional misconduct in all professions except medicine (see more information about this exception).
 Professional misconduct is the failure of a licensed professional to meet expected standards of practice.

 The Board of Regents, which licenses individuals in more than 50 professions defined in Education Law, is responsible for the final disposition of all disciplinary matters.
 You may search our site by name or by month of action for summaries of final disciplinary actions.

 Professional misconduct is defined in Education Law and in the Rules of the Board of Regents.
 Professional misconduct includes the following:

 - Engaging in acts of gross incompetence or gross negligence on a single occasion, or negligence or incompetence on more than one occasion

 - Permitting or aiding an unlicensed person to perform activities requiring a license

 - Refusing a client or patient service because of race, creed, color, or national origin